This document describes how to develop and deploy Document Processors,

 A minimal, no-op document processor implementation is thus:

-method should loop through all
+The process() method should loop through all

-document operations in Processing.getDocumentOperations()
+document operations in Processing.getDocumentOperations(), do

-Return code | Description |
+Return code

-Progress.DONE |
+Progress.DONE

-Returned if a document processor has successfully processed a Processing . |
+Returned if a document processor has successfully processed a Processing.

 Processing failed and the input message should return a fatal